 Just to give some Facts on Humpback Whales;

-If you want a chance to see these magnificent creatures the people to contact to contact are Dingle Bay Charters at the Marina in Dingle, Mick Sheeran in Ventry and Jan Duggan in Dunquin.
+If you want a chance to see these magnificent creatures, you can contact Mick Sheeran in Ventry and Jan Duggan in Dunquin.

-Unfortunately for the tour operators these whales are not as obliging as Fungi, the Dingle Dolphin, so there is no guarantee of seeing them.
+Unfortunately for the tour operators, these whales are not as obliging as Fungie, the Dingle Dolphin, so there is no guarantee of seeing them.
 However, this area is rich in marine life so look out for Minke Whales, dolphins, seals and a marvelous variety of sea birds.

 Prices: €25 for 2.5 hour trip / €35 for 4 hour trip, children half price.